ppmim/PAPI4K/papi/docs/install.rst

 Bug reports
 -----------

-Please submit issues with the `issue tracker <https://github.com/ppmim/PAPI/issues>`_ on github.
+Please submit issues with the `issue tracker`_ on github.

 Release Notes
 -------------
+* 2.0.x
+    - Support for new PANIC detector H4RG
+    - Support for Python 3.7.x and Conda environment

 * 1.2.x
     - Support for new MEF structure (Qi); old format (SGi_1) also supported